PanosAntoniadis/cuda-exercises-ntua/README.md

-# cuda-exercises-ntua
-Lab exercise of Parallel Processing course in NTUA regarding CUDA programming
+# Parallel Programming for GPUs